-- Stream at least 12 different times within the last month
+• Stream at least 12 different times within the last month

-- Stream for at least 25 hours over the last month
+• Stream for at least 25 hours over the last month

-In order to unlock the path to partnership, you must first become a Twitch Affiliate.
+To unlock the path to partnership, you must first become a Twitch Affiliate.

 How to Get Partnered on Twitch

 Many new Twitch streamers reach Affiliate status within the first two months on the platform, but it can take several months or years to become a Twitch partner.
-The metrics are much higher and Twitch holds their partners to a higher standard than they do their Affiliates.
+The metrics are much higher, and Twitch holds their partners to a higher standard than they do their Affiliates.
 Here are a few things you can focus on to make things a bit better:

-1. Focus on Smaller Goals
+1. 1.
+Focus on Smaller Goals

-To keep yourself motivated, break your large Twitch goals down into smaller milestones.
+To keep yourself motivated, break your large Twitch goals into smaller milestones.
 Trying to reach 10 or 20 concurrent followers seems far less difficult than 75.
 Give yourself small rewards as you reach each one and celebrate those milestones with your community.
 Your viewers will rally behind you and continue to propel you forward on your path to partnership.

-2. Improve Your Production Quality
+2. 2.
+Improve Your Production Quality

 Put in the effort or increase your overall channel quality.
 This will include several things:

-- Make sure that you have high-quality audio and video quality
+• Make sure that you have high-quality audio and video quality

-- Invest in Twitch overlays and other quality graphics for your stream
+• Invest in Twitch overlays and other quality graphics for your stream

-- Fill out your Twitch profile and decorate it with custom Twitch Panels designed for your stream
+• Fill out your Twitch profile and decorate it with custom Twitch Panels designed for your stream

-- Add Twitch sound alerts to make your stream more engaging
+• Add Twitch sound alerts to make your stream more engaging

-- Custom emotes that represent your brand and community
+• Custom emotes that represent your brand and community

-3. Stream Entertaining Content
+3. 3.
+Stream Entertaining Content

 Your content is what will attract new viewers and potentially build a community over time.
 Here are a few ways you can improve your content on Twitch:

-- Never stop talking on stream.
+• Never stop talking on stream.
 Choose any of your VODs, scroll to a random place in the middle and see how long it takes for you to speak or engage with your community.
-Even if you have a very small community (or no viewers at all), people are unlikely to stay in your channel or try to engage with you if you seem distant and aren’t communicating.
+Even if you have a very small community (or no viewers at all), people are unlikely to stay on your channel or try to engage with you if you seem distant and aren’t communicating.

-4. Build Your Twitch Community
+4. 4.
+Build Your Twitch Community

 Actively engage in your community.
 Build a Discord server for your Twitch channel.
 Your community will be the backbone behind your Twitch partnership proposal.
-Keep things positive and growing.
+Keep things upbeat and growing.
 Find new ways to involve them in your channel activities to keep them hyped and returning for more.

 Twitch Partnership Application